aurelien-boch/ziapi/doc/interfaces/IClient.md

 # IClient

 The IClient interface defines `Client` methods that must be implemented.
-As long as all method are implemented with the required behavior, you are free to chose how the class will work.
+The goal of this interface is to abstract the communication method to the rest of the pipeline.

 ### Listener:

 This interface will be used in the Listener.
-You are free to chose how your listener socket work and how it will interact with the Client.
+You are free to chose how your listener work and how it will interact with the Client.

 ### ReplySender: